Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![Arithmetic extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/ArithmeticExtension.png "[Arithmetic extension]")

-This extension is used to combine or calculate several attributes in a specified manner and map them to a destination attribute.
-The mapping can be used to include mathematical equations for numbers but also to combine multiple strings or numbers and units, etc. Define the equation and, if desired, fallback equations, in the configuration.
+This extension is used to apply a certain logic to the mapping.
+Define the equation and, if desired, fallback equations, in the configuration.
 At least one source attribute must be selected in the *x1* source attribute.
 Up to eight attributes can be selected.

 ### Possible data type mappings